 Skip to content

-The Kidney Patient and Donor Alliance Canada (The Alliance) is a not-for-profit organization dedicated to uniting and amplifying the voices of kidney patients, living donors and their families to play a meaningful role in improving the lives of those affected by chronic kidney disease (CKD) through advocacy that meaningfully involves patients as research partners across the spectrum of CKD, including early detection, dialysis, and transplantation.
+The Kidney Patient and Donor Alliance Canada is a not-for-profit dedicated to uniting and amplifying the voices of kidney patients, living donors and their families.
+We hope to play a meaningful role in improving the lives of those affected by chronic kidney disease (CKD) through advocacy that meaningfully involves patients as research partners across the spectrum of CKD, including early detection, dialysis, and transplantation.

 • Increase public awareness and understanding of kidney disease, kidney failure and kidney transplantation.